sagemathinc/cocalc/notes/final_push.md

 - (0:30?) [ ] sagews: proper filename display / truncation
 - (1:00?) [ ] sagews: in client cells, set syntax mode for each cell; for starters *reset* it, but also could set based on % modes too.
 - (0:30?) [ ] mathjax: make SVG the default... otherwise, worksheets suck; and people usually won't know to change the default.
-- (1:00?) [ ] syncdoc: last edit sometimes doesn't cause other clients to sync -- broadcast doesn't happen or something (?)
+- (1:00?) [ ] syncdoc: last edit sometimes doesn't cause other clients to sync -- broadcast doesn't happen or clients ignore request -- maybe not implemented (?)

 - (0:10?) [ ] syncdoc: remove "click_save_button:" from syncdoc.coffee, in case it is not used (I think it isn't).
 - (3:00?) [ ] sagews: implement interacts (using exec message)
-- (0:30?) [ ] account creation: checking that user clicked on the terms button isn't working.
 - (3:00?) [ ] Write code to dump the cassandra database to the filesystem (?), so I can upgrade current cloud.sagemath.org, etc.  This will be good to have in general for backups.
 This shouldn't be *too* hard, now that I've fixed the schema... http://www.datastax.com/dev/blog/simple-data-importing-and-exporting-with-cassandra

 - (1:00?) [ ] syncdoc: store sync history for each file on filesystem (next to chat)
 - (2:00?) [ ] syncdoc: browse through past versions -- "some sort of timeline view".

-- (3:00?) [ ] way to browse other people's projects, collaborate, fork
 - (1:00?) [ ] sagews: modify search command to indicate result in output more sensibly (right now cursor gets big next to output)
 - (1:00?) [ ] Modify the editor find command to have the option of doing a "fuzzy search" using the diff-patch-match library?!
 - (0:45?) [ ] tooltip over connecting speed looks absurd